CalebEverett/metaplex-cli/README.md

 ## Implemented commands

+* `mint-create`: create a new token mint - same command as in spl-token, included here for convenience.
+* `mint-supply`: display supply of tokens from mint - same command as in spl-token, included here for convenience.
 * `mint-info`: display information for an existing mint account.
 * `metadata-info`: display information for an existing metadata account.
 * `metadata-create`: create a new metadata account for an existing mint, including creators and shares.